 WEST ISLAND — A buzzy new restaurant serving 15 types of chicken wings has touched down in Dollard-Des Ormeaux.
 Smoked apple habanero, sriracha lime, and cacio e pepe are among the flavour options at Birdhouse Wingerie & Bar, open since July 5.
 Read more here.

-Birdhouse Wingerie & Bar is open daily as of 11 a.m., and closes at 10 p.m., Sunday to Wednesday, and 11 p.m., Thursday to Saturday, at 63 Brunswick Blvd.
+Birdhouse Wingerie & Bar is open daily as of 11 a.m at 63 Brunswick Boulevard.
+It closes at 10 p.m.
+Sunday through Wednesday and 11 p.m.
+Thursday through Saturday.

 Place Carmin is open Wednesday to Sunday, from 4 to 11 p.m. at 740 William Street.